 As far as rules of play, we will follow the joint IFPA/PAPA ruleset.
 Feel free to ask about any questions but generally, no bangbacks, death saves and any stuck balls should try and be freed, especially during a multiball.

 You also must submit scores within 48-hours of playing and at the end of the season the deadline for submitting is a 15-minutes after the season closes so if you don’t submit by then, your score may not be counted (this pertains only to games you might be playing up until 11:59pm on the last day of the month/season).

 Similar to the Oakland Pinball Warriors we also allow qualifying up until the playoff date.
 So while the regular season closes at the end of each calendar month, players can still submit scores up until the beginning of the playoffs.
 However, any byes if available and such are all locked in at the end of the month (plus the 15-minute grace period to submit your scores).

 Note: Your game must FINISH before midnight so if you start a game at 11:55pm and it goes past midnight when you can finally take your selfie, that will not count for that week.

-Each season may run a different length but typically lasts the actual month and has a playoff component afterwards (this will be detailed in the MatchPlay tournament/season details).
+Each season may run a different length but typically lasts the actual month up until the playoff date and has a playoff tournament component afterwards (this will be detailed in the MatchPlay tournament/season details).

 Locations will vary each season so make sure to check the current season to see what games are in use (use PinballMap to see what machines are there and to report issues).